-- The producers were fully aware that there was an original plot they were trying to remain faithful to whilst also creating TV drama that would grip an audience.
-Lengthy discussions on the merits and nuances of bread probably weren’t considered as sexy or compelling as having yet another scene where Uhtred had to show off his muscles and improbably conditioned hair like a macho Barbie.
+- The producers were trying to create a great TV drama that would grip an audience.
+Lengthy discussions on the nuances of bread probably weren’t considered sexy, and perhaps didn’t lead as naturally into the fornicating scenes as having yet another shirtless shot of Uhtred showing off his muscles and beautifully conditioned hair like a macho Barbie.

 - The script writer was a coeliac with a grudge.